 An asphalt driveway can last almost 30 years.
-But you can’t achieve that long life span unless the driveway was installed properly and you perform regular maintenance, like filling cracks annually and applying sealer when needed.
+But you can’t achieve that long life span unless the driveway was installed properly and you perform regular maintenance, like filling cracks annually and driveway sealing when needed.

-Preparation can take a full day (including drying time), and it’s tedious.
+Driveway sealing preparation can take a full day (including drying time), and it’s tedious.
 The application phase is much faster, taking only a few hours per coat for a typical driveway.
-Most sealer manufacturers recommend two coats with a minimum drying time of eight hours between coats, so this project will fill an entire weekend.
+Most sealer manufacturers recommend two coats with a minimum drying time of eight hours between coats, so this driveway sealing project will fill an entire weekend.

 The materials cost about $100, but you’ll save about $200 in labor over a professional job.
 A power washer speeds the cleaning process, but you can do the job without it.
 In addition to a squeegee or application brush, you’ll need a broom, drill, mixing paddle, duct tape, dashing brush and poly sheeting to protect painted surfaces.

 - Depending on the sealer to fill cracks.
 It won’t.
 Fill them properly before applying sealer.